Board members

 Ira Davis, MD, MS

-Medical School Class of 1984
+MD Class of 1984

 Sean Ewen, MD

-MD CLASS OF 2012
+MD Class of 2012

 My journey in the world of medicine began at the University of St. Thomas where I majored in biology while also volunteering as an EMT for the University of Minnesota Emergency Medical Services.
 This led to attending medical school and I earned my MD from the University of Minnesota in 2012.